enkomio/AlanFramework/README.md

 # Alan Framework
 Alan Framework is a post-exploitation framework useful during red-team activities.

 You can download the binary from: <a href="https://github.com/enkomio/AlanFramework/releases/latest">https://github.com/enkomio/AlanFramework/releases/latest</a>

 Example videos:

 * <a href="https://www.youtube.com/watch?v=oLXYUCX7dVY">Update agent profile at runtime</a>
 * <a href="https://www.youtube.com/watch?v=dgEBEAfEseY">Introduction</a>

-<a href="https://github.com/enkomio/AlanFramework/releases/latest">Download latest public version</a>

 For more information on its usage please read the <a href="https://github.com/enkomio/AlanFramework/blob/main/doc/Alan%20Documentation%20v2.0.500.23.pdf">documentation</a>.